 It should be noted that this evaluation is done considering a worst case deployment, where the NB-IoT PRB is adjacent to LTE PRBs, which might not always be the case depending on the considered LTE channel BW and if NB-IoT carrier is an anchor carrier or not.
 Moreover, as the NB-IoT subcarriers are located within the operator’s own spectrum, it is expected that the operator will handle the UL SINR degradation using mitigation techniques like improved filtering or internal gap between the NB-IoT and LTE subcarriers.

+5.2.3 UL HPUE Vs NB-IoT in-band operation

+The interference leaked from LTE UL to NB-IoT UL (on 3.75kHz subcarrier level) are the average leakage values based on the inputs from several interested companies [9] and provided in Table 5.2.2-1 below [13].